 - High operating pressures — impacts on system design and best practices for safe operation

 - Lower critical point — understanding the pressure transition from subcritical to supercritical (transcritical) modes

 - Higher triple point — charging considerations and the potential for a refrigerant phase change to dry ice

 - Standstill pressure — importance of managing system pressures while the system is powered down and/or not operating (e.g., power outage or routine maintenance)

 - Reliance on controls — recognizing the need for system, case and high-pressure controls to automate system management and regulate pressures

 Brent shared that although many technicians may have apprehensions when first dealing with those unique characteristics, their concerns quickly fade once they become familiar with the basics of CO2 TCB systems.
 He also walked through the key steps of system baselining and start-up procedures and explained how Copeland’s E3 supervisory control provides a variety of built-in, CO2-specific functionalities to help with all aspects of system commissioning, operation and management.

 Another perception about CO2 TCB systems is that they’re mainly well-suited for use only in cooler climates.
 However, as CO2 TCB refrigeration technologies and controls have improved in recent years, system designers and original equipment manufacturers (OEMs) have introduced strategies to optimize system performance in all climates — including cold, hot, wet, dry and everything in between.

 Today, these techniques are already being used to great success.
-In a recent CO2 TCB installation, Emerson supported its OEM partner, Zero Zone, to utilize an adiabatic gas cooler for a warm-weather, Southern grocery location.
-The system leverages Emerson’s fully integrated compression, controls, high-pressure valves and enterprise software to optimize CO2 TCB system efficiencies and deliver robust, reliable performance throughout all seasons.
+In a recent CO2 TCB installation, Copeland supported its OEM partner, Zero Zone, to utilize an adiabatic gas cooler for a warm-weather, Southern grocery location.
+The system leverages Copeland’s fully integrated compression, controls, high-pressure valves and enterprise software to optimize CO2 TCB system efficiencies and deliver robust, reliable performance throughout all seasons.